-Social Security Announces Biggest COLA in Decades - Video Transcript
+Social Security Announces Big COLA for 2023 - Video Transcript

-The Social Security Administration has announced a 5.9% cost-of-living adjustment for 2022 -- the largest increase since 1983.
+The Social Security Administration has announced an 8.7% cost-of-living adjustment for 2023 - the largest increase since 1981.

 This cost-of-living adjustment, or COLA, is an increase to Social Security benefits.
 It's meant to help offset rising prices that could erode purchasing power.